cjdelisle/MatterfossWeb/README.md

 to generate the emoji files.

 ## Attribution
-The Matterfoss logo was created by QualityIcons ( https://thenounproject.com/nivya.becse/ ) and is provided under the Creative Commons Attribution license.
+The MatterFOSS logo was created by QualityIcons ( https://thenounproject.com/nivya.becse/ ) and is provided under the Creative Commons Attribution license.